remyoudompheng/yamaquasi/README.md

-Yamaquasi is a Rust implementation of several variants of the Quadratic sieve factorisation method.
+Yamaquasi is a Rust implementation of several factoring algorithms with a focus on the Quadratic sieve factorisation method.
 It attempts to balance efficiency and readability.

 # Description